 In July 2019, the director of the Labour Market Service stated that 40% of the total recognised refugees in 2016 found employment, and that 35% of recognised refugees in 2017 also found employment.
 In total, around 9% of all persons registered as unemployed were asylum status holders, and 20% of all unemployed beneficiaries of international protection under 25 years are residing in Vienna.
+In July 2021, the Head of the Labour Market Service announced, that out of the 9,500 persons that were granted asylum in 2015 and subsequently registered at the Labour Market Service, more than 50% found employment.
+Nevertheless, refugees and beneficiaries of subsidiary protection were heavily affected by the consequences of the Covid-19 pandemic on the labour market.
+Especially women lost work, and the integration into the labour market has deteriorated in this aspect according to the Head of the Labour Market Service.

-At the end of December 2020, 35,632 (beneficiaries of the Labour Market Service (AMS) were registered as unemployed, compared to 31,137 in 2019.
-Out of them, 24,026 were seeking work and 11,606 were completing trainings (compared to 20,688 and 10,449 in 2019 respectively).
-Refugees and beneficiaries of subsidiary protection were heavily affected by the consequences of the Covid-19 pandemic on the labour market.
-An expert council of the Federal Chancellery reported that around 36,000 beneficiaries of international protection were seeking a job in August 2020.
-558
+At the end of December 2021, 36,358 beneficiaries of the Labour Market Service (AMS) were registered as unemployed, compared to 35,632 in 2020.
+Out of them, 21,234 were seeking work and 13,706 were completing trainings (compared to 24,026 and 11,606 in 2020 respectively).